MurhafSousli/ngx-disqus/README.md

     [removeOnDestroy]="true"
   ></disqus>
 ```

-by default the component will reset Disqus configuration when it initializes again, to remove Disqus script completely on component destroy, set `[removeOnDestroy]="true"`
+ by default the component will reset *Disqus* configurations after its view initializes again, to remove *Disqus* script completely on component destroy,
+      set `[removeOnDestroy]="true"` (you won't need this option unless you change the site theme as in the preview).

 ## Issues